Asian cuisine: North Asian cuisine

-North Asian cuisine is often synonymous with Russian cuisine, due to all of Northern Asia being a part of the Russian Federation.
+North Asian cuisine is often synonymous with Russian cuisine, due to all of North Asia being a part of the Russian Federation.
 However, some cultures or areas of Siberia have in-depth cuisine, such as the Yakuts (or Sakha) and Yamal cuisine.
 Buryats also have their own cuisine, although it is very similar to that of the related Mongolians.

 Pelmeni, originally a Permic or Ugric dish, has entered into mainstream Russian cuisine as a well-known dish, but it can still be considered part of the Yamal cuisine for its area of origin.
 Some speculate them to be a simplified version of the Chinese wonton.
 In Siberia, pelmeni is frozen outdoors to preserve the meat inside throughout the long winter.
 In Yamal, other types of drying and preservation are common.
 Key ingredients in most northern Siberian cuisine include fish and cowberries, sometimes known as lingonberries in Europe and North America.
 Yakuts, like many other Turkic-speaking peoples, traditionally enjoy kumis as a common drink.

 South Asian cuisine

 South Asian cuisine includes cuisines from the Indian subcontinent.
 Food items in this region are generally rich in spices, however it also caters a blend of multi-cuisine culture from all across the world.
 Food is flavored with various types of chili, black pepper, cloves, condiments and other herbs and spices.
 Use of flavored butter and ghee is prominent in many places.
 Turmeric, coriander, and cumin are often used to make curries.

 The multitude is inclined more towards the usage of mustard, groundnut, sunflower and soybean oil for cooking.
 Usage of refined oil to make pooris is quite famous.
-Poori Bhaji, Idli, Dosa, Dal Baati, Litti Chokha are among the most popular and representative dishes of Indian cuisines.
+Puri bhaji, idli, dosa, dal baati, and litti are among the most popular and representative dishes of Indian cuisines.

-Vegetables are generally eaten with a type of bread called Chapati which is the staple food of the region.
-Rice is generally taken with dal to moisten it in the northern parts and with curd as you move towards the southern region.
+Vegetables are generally eaten with a type of bread called chapati, which is the staple food of the region.
+Rice is generally taken with dal to moisten it in northern India, or with curd in southern India.

 Tea and coffee are prominent all across with the former available at every street corner.
 Egg dishes are also available in similar fashion.